 - If you do not have East Indian Chinchawni masala, you can use red chilli powder or East Indian bottle masala, agri masala, Malwani masala, or gavran masala.

 - You do not have to use too much oil to cook this fish, as the fish oozes yummy fat.

 - You do not have to marinate the fish, but if you have the time marination enhances the flavour.

 Baiki is the local name for Indian basa fish which is a type of catfish found in freshwaters.
 It is not to be confused with the Vietnam basa fish.
 It’s also different from the bhetki from West Bengal.
 They may sound similar, but the bhetki is the Asian seabass or barramundi, a totally different yet tasty fish.

 Raw fish can be stored in the freezer for 1-2 months.
 Cooked fish can be stored in an air-tight container in a refrigerator for 2-3 days and in a freezer for a month.

 Is Baiki Healthy?

 Indian Basa fish is a tasty fatty fish.
-Oily or fatty fish are usually rich in Omega-3 fatty acids which are good for health.
-The level of health, check with your doc.
+Oily or fatty fish are usually rich in Omega-3 fatty acids which are generally thought to be good for everyone.

 Other Recipes You Might Like